Airlines that dropped mask requirements are now suffering staff shortages due to COVID-19

 A similar move by U.S. airlines "would backfire in many ways," Feigl-Ding told CBS MoneyWatch.
 He thinks more passengers would hesitate to fly if airlines ditch mask rules.
 "If there are no masks, that actually makes people more worried about taking the trip.
 It might make more people stay home and bite the airlines," he said.

-United Airlines — which scrapped hundreds of flights in December due to an overwhelming number of crew members contracting COVID-19 during a holiday surge of the Omicron variant — said it is not currently experiencing any disruptions related to crew members being infected with COVID-19.
+United Airlines — which scrapped hundreds of flights in December due to many crew members contracting COVID-19 as the Omicron variant spread over the holidays — said it is not currently experiencing any disruptions related to employees being infected with COVID-19.

+Similarly, an American Airlines spokesperson said the carrier has "not had any operational issues" but that it is monitoring the situation closely.
+Delta told CBS MoneyWatch is experiencing normal levels of absenteeism among its crew due to illness.

-Still, airlines in the U.S. are bracing for the same surge in COVID-19 cases that Europe is experiencing and could see major schedule disruptions if the virus wipes out significant numbers of crew members in the coming weeks.
+A federal rule still requires passengers and crew members to wear face masks in the air.
+Still, airlines in the U.S. are bracing for the a possible surge in COVID-19 cases as the Omicron BA.2 subvariant becomes dominant.

 "There is risk we may see some of that in North America and it's all dependent on case rates," said Rob Morris, head of Ascend by Cirium, an airline analytics and consulting agency.
 "But it will be relatively short-term because airlines will adjust their capacity to manage demand and protect their network integrity."